Inflatable Tent & Air Tent Buying Guide

 Why choose an inflatable tent?

 The most obvious reason why people choose an inflatable air tent is because of the time it takes to put up and take down.
-Of course, you’ll need the right air tent pump to make the most of this feature.
-Most air tents require a specific type of pump – so make sure you have the right one before you set off!
+Most inflatable air tents are supplied with a manual pump for the purpose of inflating, with some brands offering an optional electric pump for ultimate ease.
+Of course, you’ll need the right air tent pump to make the most of this feature, with most air tents requiring a specific type of pump – so make sure you have the right one before you set off!

 Then, once you arrive at your pitching spot, you won’t have to spend nearly as much time erecting it – meaning you’ll have more time to spend doing the things you love on an outdoor holiday, such as relaxing and exploring what nature has to offer.